Trudeau ignoring desperate crisis in energy sector: Stubbs

 “The Prime Minister has presided over the greatest loss of investment in Canadian energy since the 1940s.
 So far over $100 billion has been cancelled in energy projects on Justin Trudeau’s watch.
 The Bank of Canada has predicted zero new investment in Canadian oil and gas after 2019.
 This is a direct consequence of his anti-energy policies.

-“The only solution to the price discount on Canadian oil, and the flight of capital from the energy sector is to defeat Justin Trudeau’s Liberals in 2019.
-Only a Conservative government will fix the Prime Minister’s sabotage of Canada’s oil and gas sector and bring investment back to Canada.”
+“The solution to the price discount on Canadian oil, and the flight of capital from the energy sector is the 2019 election.
+Only Conservatives can fix the Prime Minister’s sabotage of Canada’s oil and gas sector and bring investment back to Canada.”